planetscale/docs/content/docs/psdb/managed-quickstart.md

 ---
-title: 'MySQL Workbench Quickstart'
+title: 'Quickstart: Fully managed PlanetScaleDB'
 # category: 'getting-started'
 ---

-# MySQL Workbench Quickstart
+# Quickstart: Fully managed PlanetScaleDB

-This document shows how to get started using PlanetScaleDB.
-By the end, you will have a working PlanetScaleDB that you can connect to using MySQL Workbench.
+This document shows how to get started using PlanetScaleDB as a fully managed MySQL database.
+By the end, you will have a working PlanetScaleDB that you can connect to using the MySQL command line tool.

 ## Prerequisites

-Before beginning this tutorial, you must [install MySQL Workbench](https://dev.mysql.com/doc/workbench/en/wb-installing.html).
+Before beginning this tutorial, you must have a local installation of the [MySQL command line interface](https://dev.mysql.com/doc/refman/8.0/en/mysql.html).

 ## Overview

 This quickstart includes the following steps: